saberamini/HadoopSetup/README.md

 > ssh localhost

+Type "yes" if prompted "Are you sure you want to connect?" .

 We have made a lot of change, so better to reboot to allow these changes to take effect.

 > sudo reboot